Manuel Sánchez Torres

 Manuel Sánchez Torres (born 1 January 1960) is a Spanish former professional footballer who played as a forward.

-Almost all of his professional career was spent in the Netherlands, where he appeared for three different teams – mainly Twente – and played in nearly 250 official games.
+Except for two seasons at Valencia, he spent his entire career in the Netherlands, where he appeared for three clubs – mainly Twente – and appeared in more than 250 competitive games.

 Career

-Torres was born in Terrassa, Barcelona, Catalonia.
-When he was seven years old he moved with his parents to Almelo in the Netherlands, and he started his football career at local amateurs PH Almelo, being subsequently noticed and signed by Eredivisie club FC Twente.
+Sánchez Torres was born in Terrassa, Barcelona, Catalonia.
+When he was seven years old, he moved with his parents to Almelo in the Netherlands, and started his career at local amateurs PH Almelo, being subsequently noticed and signed by Eredivisie club FC Twente.

-On 17 September 1978, aged 18, Torres made his league debut for Twente, in a home game against Sparta Rotterdam, scoring his first goal a few weeks later at HFC Haarlem and ending his first season with three goals in 23 matches as the Enschede side finished in 11th position and reached the final of the Dutch Cup, lost to league champions AFC Ajax.
+On 17 September 1978, aged 18, Sánchez Torres made his league debut for Twente, in a home game against Sparta Rotterdam, scoring his first goal a few weeks later at HFC Haarlem and ending his first season with three goals in 23 matches as the Enschede side finished in 11th position and reached the final of the KNVB Cup, lost to league champions AFC Ajax.

-From 1980 onwards, Sánchez Torres scored in double digits in every season at Twente, safe for the 1982–83 campaign which ended in relegation to the second division – followed by immediate promotion, with player netting 11 times for the runners-up.
+From 1980 onwards, Sánchez Torres scored in double digits in every season, save for the 1982–83 campaign which ended in relegation to the Eerste Divisie.
+This was followed by immediate promotion, with the player netting 11 times for the runners-up.

-In 1985, Torres returned to his country and signed for Valencia CF, making his debut for the Che against Real Valladolid.
-During his spell with the club, where he was coached by Alfredo Di Stéfano, he failed to reproduce his previous form, scoring only once and also suffering La Liga relegation in his first season.
+Sánchez Torres returned to his country in summer 1985 by joining Valencia CF, making his debut for the Che on 31 August in a 2–1 home win over Real Valladolid where he left the pitch injured after 24 minutes.
+During his spell at the Mestalla Stadium, where he was coached by Alfredo Di Stéfano, he failed to reproduce his previous form, scoring only once and also suffering La Liga relegation in his first season; his acquisition was mostly financed by longtime supporter Emiliano Rojo, who lent 100.000 pesetas to the club.

-After leaving Valencia, Sánchez Torres returned to the Netherlands and joined Roda JC in the top division, but appeared sparingly for that and his following teams, NEC Nijmegen and Heracles Almelo (no games whatsoever for the latter), due to injury, retiring from football in 1993 at age 33.
+After leaving Valencia, Sánchez Torres returned to the Netherlands with top-division Roda JC Kerkrade, but appeared sparingly for that and his following teams, NEC Nijmegen and Heracles Almelo due to injury (no games whatsoever for the latter), retiring from football in 1993 at age 33 and going on to work with physically disabled youngsters.